Last Updated on Jul 20, 2021

 Luckily after trying some tricks, I had solved Wi-Fi not working on my iPhone and iPad many times when watching movies or browsing, Gaming. and let’s learn how to get fix all kinds of WiFi issues all the time.

 Troubleshooting for Wi-Fi not working on iPhone and iPad

-WiFi is the biggest problem that throwing error on our iPhone, iPad screen while using Apps like Mail app, Messages, Social App, Chat apps, and Online games as well.
+WiFi is the biggest problem of throwing errors on our iPhone, iPad screen while using Apps like Mail app, Messages, Social App, Chat apps, and Online games.

 Also Read: New in WatchOS 7, Join Nearby WiFi on Apple Watch without iPhone.